Overview

 Note:

-- There is a reference text minimum of three words and a maximum of 600 words.
+- Reference text must be between a minimum of three words and a maximum of 600 words inclusive.

 - The reference text cannot be edited once the term is created.
 The entire term will need to be deleted and recreated with the edits.

-- Each Similarity Term supports one example of reference language.
+- Each Similarity Term supports one Text for Comparison (example of reference language).

 Name